TAMI KLIMPEL

 -

-I have never signed a Non-Disclosure Agreement (NDA) nor do I intend to.
+I have never signed a Non-Disclosure Agreement (NDA) in my capacity as City Council member, nor do I intend to.

 -